Informatica-EIC/REST-API-Samples/java/README.md

 * UnrulyLinker: This program uses the EIC REST API to add lineage links between tables of two resources having same names.
 * UltimateColumnLineageReport: this program retrieves the relational columns which have lineage information along with the origin column of the object.
 * CustomAttributeValuesCopier: this program copies a custom attribute value to another custom attribute value for each Columns, Tables and resources
+* ObjectFilteredByCustomAttributeValueReport: this program extract all the objects filtered with a specified custom attribute value